-- Improving enrollee health and wellness through healthy behaviors and use of preventive services. - Increasing enrollee engagement and accountability in their health care.
+- Improving enrollee health and wellness through the encouragement of healthy behaviors and use of preventive services; - Increasing enrollee engagement and accountability in their health care; and - Increasing enrollee access to dental care.

-Iowa proposes to demonstrate whether monthly contributions and incentives for healthy behaviors improve enrollee health, and increase use of preventive services and healthy behaviors, without reducing access to care.
+Iowa proposes to demonstrate whether monthly contributions and incentives for healthy behaviors improve enrollee health and increase use of preventive services and healthy behaviors without reducing access to care.
+On May 1, 2014, CMS approved the state's request to amend the demonstration by providing tiered dental benefits through the Dental Wellness Plan (DWP) for the